shinboiz/flutter-login-app/README.md

 samples, guidance on mobile development, and a full API reference.

 ## Scenario of Failed Login
-- When user put "failure" in `user name` field, regardless non-null password
+- When user put "failure" in `user name` field, regardless non-null password.
 - Or either username or password is blank

 ## Issues Encountered: